VasukiElsa/Blog_Writing_Platform/README.md

-# Deploy my three-tier blog-writing application using docker-compose
+# Deploy this three-tier blog-writing application using docker-compose
 ---
 ## Pre-requisite:
 ### 1. Docker